Scope & Approach / Confidential Draft

 ⚡ Real-Time Publish

 Live the moment they save — no batch cycle.
-Edit, replace, or retire at any time
+Edit, move, or retire pins at any time

 ✅ Optional Review